MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/composite-model-guidance.md

 ### Calculated columns

-Calculated columns added to a DirectQuery table that sources its data from a relational databases, like Microsoft SQL Server, are limited to expressions that operate on a single row at a time.
-These expressions cannot use DAX iterator functions, like `SUMX`.
+Calculated columns added to a DirectQuery table that sources its data from a relational database, like Microsoft SQL Server, are limited to expressions that operate on a single row at a time.
+These expressions can't use [DAX iterator functions](/training/modules/dax-power-bi-iterator-functions/), like `SUMX`.

 A calculated column expression on a remote DirectQuery table is limited to intra-row evaluation only.
-However, you can use such an expression, but you will get an error when it's used in a visual.
-For example, when you add a calculated column to a remote DirectQuery table named **DimProduct** by using the expression `[Product Sales] / SUM (DimProduct[ProductSales])`, it will work fine.
+However, you can use such an expression, but it will result in an error when it's used in a visual.
+For example, if you add a calculated column to a remote DirectQuery table named **DimProduct** by using the expression `[Product Sales] / SUM (DimProduct[ProductSales])`, it will work fine.
 However, it will result in an error when it's used in a visual because it violates the intra-row evaluation restriction.

 In contrast, calculated columns added to a remote DirectQuery table that's a tabular model, which is either a Power BI dataset or Analysis Services model, are more flexible.
-In this case, all DAX functions are allowed when the expression can be evaluated within the source tabular model.
+In this case, all DAX functions are allowed because the expression will be evaluated within the source tabular model.

-Many expressions require that the calculated column be materialized first before it can be used as in a group, a filter, or an aggregation.
-When a calculated column is materialized over a large table, it can be very costly in terms of CPU and memory, depending on the cardinality of the columns that the calculated column depends on.
+Many expressions require Power BI to materialize the calculated column before using it as a group or filter, or aggregating it.
+When a calculated column is materialized over a large table, it can be costly in terms of CPU and memory, depending on the cardinality of the columns that the calculated column depends on.
 In this case, we recommend that you add those calculated columns to the source model.

 > [!NOTE]
 > When you add calculated columns to a composite model, be sure to test all model calculations.
-Upstream calculations may not work correctly because they're not aware of your new columns.
+Upstream calculations may not work correctly because they didn't consider their influence on the filter context.

 ### Calculation groups